iyad14/Robotics-Session01/README.md

 ### Steps

 1. **Create a New GitHub Repository**
    - Create a new repository on your GitHub account.
-Name it something relevant to this assignment, such as `Linux-Answers`.
+Name it something relevant to this assignment, such as `FirstName-Linux-Answers`.

 2. **Clone Your Repository**
    - Clone your newly created repository to your local machine.